aicioara/plottable-node/README.md

 ```
 node plottable-node.js -h 500 -w 500 -o plot.svg example.js
 ```

-## Overview
-Tool to be used for generating SVG and PNG plots using [PlottableJS](https://github.com/palantir/plottable).
-Can be invoked from command line

 ## PNG conversion
 We do not support PNG conversion natively, but provide a neat tool for executing the conversion (MAC only)